CutenessOverloaded/CDDA-MOD-Disable-Portal-Storm/README.md

 **Mod ID:** no_portal_storm
 **Name of the Mod:** Disable portal storm
-**Description of the Mod:** If you still don't like portal storm even it don't hurt NPCs anymore, USE THIS. owo b
+**Description of the Mod:** If you still don't like portal storm even it can't hurt NPCs anymore, USE THIS. owo b

 ## How to Use